aspose-barcode/Aspose.BarCode-API-References/english/net/aspose.barcode.generation/eciencodings/_index.md

 ---
 title: Enum ECIEncodings
 second_title: Aspose.BarCode for .NET API Reference
 description: Aspose.BarCode.Generation.ECIEncodings enum.
 Extended Channel Interpretation Identifiers.
-It is used to tell the barcode reader details about the used references for encoding the data in the symbol.
-Current implementation consists all well known charset encodings.
-Currently it is used only for QR 2D barcode
+It is used to tell the barcode reader details about the used references for encoding the data in the symbol
 type: docs
-weight: 1050
+weight: 1060
 url: /net/aspose.barcode.generation/eciencodings/
 ---
 ## ECIEncodings enumeration

 Extended Channel Interpretation Identifiers.
 It is used to tell the barcode reader details about the used references for encoding the data in the symbol.
-Current implementation consists all well known charset encodings.
-Currently, it is used only for QR 2D barcode.

 ```csharp
 public enum ECIEncodings